Holbrook, Suffolk

 Holbrook is a village situated close to the northern shore of the estuary of the River Stour, in Suffolk, England.
-It is located on the Shotley Peninsula in Babergh district, around 5 miles south of Ipswich.
+It is located on the Shotley Peninsula in Babergh district, around 5 miles south of the centre of Ipswich.

 To the south of the village is the Royal Hospital School, which moved to this site in 1933 after having been housed at Greenwich Hospital since 1693.

 Lower Holbrook is a hamlet between the villages of Holbrook and Harkstead.

 Governance

 An electoral ward of the same name exists.
 The population of this ward at the 2011 census was 2,467.

 Facilities

-The village has two pubs, The Compasses and The Swan, a Co-op store, a butcher, an art gallery, and a village hall.
-The area is served by a primary school and Holbrook Academy, which shares a site with the Peninsula Dr Letman Centre.
+The village has one pub called the Swan (there was another pub called the Compasses but it closed during lockdown and never reopened), a Co-op store, a butcher, an art gallery, and a village hall.
+The area is served by a primary school and Holbrook Academy, which shares a site with the Dr Letman Sports Centre.
 The parish church, dedicated to All Saints, is a Grade II* listed building.
 The village also has Methodist church.